 Thomson A. Valliyakalayil

-Scott Mejia is a Senior Accountant for The Royal Danish Consulate in New York City.
+Scott Mejia is a project accountant at Schneider Electric.
 Scott is also an ordained Deacon at Beth Israel Messianic Congregation in New Jersey.
 He has traveled to numerous nations preaching the gospel and teaching the Word of God.
 As one of the treasurers for Hope Foundation, his main duties entail the day to day financial activities along with raising support for Kolar Children’s Home.

 Princy Mammen worked as a Staff Accountant at Dolce International prior to becoming a stay at home mom.
 She completed her Masters in Accounting from Liberty University and also holds a bachelors in Computer Science from University of Texas at Dallas.
 She is a wife and a mother of three young children and cherishes the opportunity to make a difference in the lives of less fortunate children.
 Princy supports the marketing and fundraising efforts of Hope Foundation.
 Princy assumes an active role in the youth ministries at her local church and takes a special interest in singing and leading worship.